 - Corn Kernels

-Trick To Less Mess
+Trick To Mess Free Sensory Bin

 In the summer time taking your sensory boxes outside is your best bet.
 If things get messy, well you are already outside.
 However, you are probably here because the title says “indoor activities” for toddler.
 Don’t worry, one small hack will allow your child all the fun but no mess for you.